-1. THAT monitoring of consented activities at the Graeme Lowe Protein Ltd site in the 2016-2017 period continue at the same level as in 2015-2016.
+- 1. THAT sampling of the stormwater discharge of Graeme Lowe Protein is made provisional - 2.
+THAT, with the exception of stormwater sampling, monitoring of consented activities at the Graeme Lowe Protein Ltd site in the 2017-2018 period continue at the same level as in 2016-2017.

-4. Taranaki Fish and Game Council Trout Hatchery
+4 Taranaki Fish and Game Council Trout Hatchery